How Gutsy Are You?

 You see, I was born timid.
 Supposedly, I was born a free man in the year 1965, which was exactly one hundred years after slavery was finally abolished in the state of Texas.
 However, I was not, and I was not to become a free man until I reached the age of 18.
 Prior to that time, I was bound by fear, self-hate, and ignorance, and it all began when I was a child.

 It seems from the first day I understood English, I could hear my elderly aunt referring to me as “the black one.”
 The reference was due to the fact that I was the darkest of my mother’s four children.
 Unfortunately, it was a label my brain refused to discard, and the seed of inferiority kept me in its grasp through puberty and young adulthood.

 In grade school, I kept to myself, never spoke above a whisper, and endured endless teasing about my shyness.

 High school, on the other hand, afforded me the opportunity to better my condition somewhat, by allowing me to play my favorite sport.
 Football.
 Hence, my voice rose to a more normal tone, and I became more assertive under the spell of competition.
 However, to my dismay, I was unable to transfer this smidgen of freedom to the classroom environment.

-In public and at home, I hid my thoughts, suppressed my words, and disguised my feelings, while accepting all things offensive in frightened silence.
+In public and at home, I hid my thoughts, suppressed my words, and disguised my feelings, while accepting all things offensively in frightened silence.